juanmescobedo/hugo-webpage/content/home/experience.md

     date_start: '2021-07-16'
     date_end: ''
     description: |2-
-        Distinguished by high performance and impact, I take pride in being the partner that has experienced the most significant career growth within the Data team having 2 promotions since I joind Stori.
-Back in the day, the Data department had only 4 members, now we have grown to over 25 and I lead a squad of 4 individuals.
+        Distinguished by high performance and impact, I take pride in being the partner that has experienced the most significant career growth within the Data team with 2 promotions since I joind Stori.
+Back in the day, the Data department had only 4 members, and it has grown to over 25 associates.
+Currently, I lead a squad of 4 individuals.

         * **Principal Analytics Engineer (July 2023 - Present)**
           * Lead a Data team that support Product, Growth, CRM, and Business areas.